orange-cloudfoundry/spring-cloud-s3-connectors/README.md

 # Cloudfoundry-s3-service-connector
-A cloudfoundry s3 service connector for spring which working great with riakcs.
+A cloudfoundry s3 service connector for spring which works great with riakcs.

 ## Import in your project